Edit photos in Photoshop

 To learn composition, it is best to train your eye, read a lot, and see a lot of photos.
 Yes, I know you’ve come here looking for quick tips but Rome wasn’t built in a day.

-For travel portrait photography (or studio), it is very good to follow the rule of thirds.
+For portraits, it is very good to follow the rule of thirds.
 It is easy to understand and very easy to adjust in Photoshop.
 With the Crop tool, select the Rule of Thirds option on the grid button.

 Try to make your elements coincide with the lines of the Rule of Thirds.
 It will help emphasize your compositions.
 If your model is facing left, place it on the right vertical line and you will see the change.

 You can also use this tool to remove distracting items from the frame.
-For example in travel or street photography.
+For example in travel or street photography, but also people in your landscapes.
+In our photo tours to Iceland, it can happen that some other photographers are in your composition.

 Change eyes color